ntop/ntopng/doc/src/web_gui/health.rst

 - :code:`total exports`.
 Total number of successful writes into InfluxDB.
 A single write writes multiple points at once.
 - :code:`total points`: Total number of points successfully written into InfluxDB.
 - :code:`dropped points`: Total number of points dropped due to InfluxDB write failures.
-- :code:`series cardinality`: An indication of how challenging is for InfluxDB to `handle written points <https://docs.influxdata.com/influxdb/latest/concepts/glossary/#series-cardinality>`_.
+- :code:`series cardinality`: An indication of how challenging is for InfluxDB to handle written points.

 When InfluxDB is temporarily unable to export, the :code:`health` turns yellow.